GChristensen/foo_uie_explorer_mod/README.md

 The modified version allows to customize the default folder icon in the filesystem tree by replacing it at the foobar's copy of the system icon image list.

-This has a couple of disadvantages:
+This has a couple of features/disadvantages:

 * The small folder icon will also be replaced in foobar Open/Save dialogs
 * Customized or special folder icons will be left intact